ali-nayeem/MO-PA-MSA/README.md

 # A 'Phylogeny-aware' Multi-objective Optimization Approach for Computing MSA

 This is a JAVA Netbeans project based on JMetalMSA (https://github.com/jMetal/jMetalMSA) where we added necessary codes to compute multiple sequence alignment (MSA) by applying NSGA-II and NSGA-III.
 In addition, here we keep the datasets and results used for our research works.
-This work was accepted in the GECCO-2019 conference.

 jMetalMSA is an Open source software tool aimed at solving multiple sequence alignment (MSA) problems by using multi-objective metaheuristics.
 It is based on the jMetal multi-objective framework, which is extended with an encoding for representing MSA solutions.